 Introduction

 1. These principles are based on the International Convention for the Protection of All Persons from Enforced Disappearance and other applicable international instruments and on the experiences of many countries.
 They serve as guidelines for the consolidation of good practices in searching effectively for disappeared persons.
-They also affirm the key role that victims play in the search for disappeared persons, as provided for under the Convention
+They also affirm the key role that victims play in the search for disappeared persons, as provided for under the Convention.

 2. The guiding principles for the search for disappeared persons set out/contained in the present document identify mechanisms, modalities, procedures and methods to support the implementation of existing legal obligations under the International Convention for the Protection of All Persons from Enforced Disappearance and other applicable international instruments.